 Day 1: Kennewick

-Shop in Historic Downtown Kennewick
+Shop in Downtown

 Finish off the evening at PROOF Gastropub for craft beer and cocktails along with familiar but elevated food.
 Try burger of the month, pork belly tacos, or a honey serrano chicken sandwich.
+Meat lovers should consider nearby Porter’s Real Barbecue.
+Porter’s serves authentic barbecue slow-smoked for 14 hours and cut to order along with homemade sides.

 Day 2: Richland